Cutting board: Care of boards

 Regardless of the material, regular maintenance of a cutting board is important.
 A very diluted bleach solution is best for disinfecting cutting boards.
+The USDA recommends 1 part bleach to 256 parts water, 1 U.S. tablespoon of bleach per U.S. gallon of water.
 To remove odors, the board can be rinsed and then rubbed with coarse salt and left to stand for several minutes before being wiped and rinsed clean.
 In a wooden board, this procedure will also smooth out minor imperfections on the surface.
+All cutting boards should eventually be replaced over time when they are excessively worn, or have hard-to-clean groves.

 Wooden boards

-Wooden boards should never be placed in the dishwasher, or left immersed for long periods, as the wood or glue may be affected.
+Wooden boards should never be placed in the dishwasher, or left immersed for long periods, as the wood or glue may be affected, or mildew may develop.
 To prevent cracking, wood cutting boards should be treated monthly, under normal usage.
 A standard recommendation is 5–7 times a year, or as needed.
 A light food-grade mineral oil is a good preservative for wooden cutting boards, as it helps keep water from seeping into the grain.
 Alternatively, one may also use a food-grade drying oil such as poppyseed oil, tung oil or linseed oil.
 The first two dry much faster than linseed.
 Note, plant based oils will go rancid, and cause wood cutting boards to pick up unpleasant smells.
+If the board does pick up any smells from food, there are a few ways to remove odors.
+One way being a combination of lemon juice and kosher salt, and another being a solution of 1:3 distilled white vinegar and water.
+For the lemon and salt combo, sprinkle salt over the board before squeezing lemon juice over the salt and rubbing the mixture over the board before letting it completely dry and scraping the dried paste off.
+On the other hand, a simple spray and wipe of the white vinegar and water solution removes any lasting odors.

 Most commercially available linseed and tung oils are not “food grade”, as they contain metallic driers.
 In general, edible savory vegetable or olive oils are not recommended because they tend to go rancid, causing the board to smell and food to pick up the rancid taste.
 When heavily or deeply scored, wooden boards need to be resurfaced as scoring can harbour bacteria.
 Boards can be easily resurfaced with various woodworking tools, such as scrapers or planes, even sandpaper.